sharmakeshav2237552-rgb/Shield-Insurance-------Business-Performance-Dashboard/README.md

 ---

 ## 🧩 Data Model
-The data model follows a **star schema** design to improve performance and simplify analysis.
+A visual representation of the data model used to build the dashboard.

 📷 **Data Model Screenshot:**
 <img width="1628" height="855" alt="image" src="https://github.com/user-attachments/assets/a112bb8b-6e94-4e59-a5c5-8885b79569c2" />